nlpfromscratch/nlp-llms-resources/README.md

 * [A Beginner’s Guide to Large Language Models](https://resources.nvidia.com/en-us-large-language-model-ebooks/llm-ebook-part1): Free e-book from NVIDIA covering some of the absolute fundamentals in plain language.
+* [How AI chatbots like ChatGPT or Bard work – visual explainer](https://www.theguardian.com/technology/ng-interactive/2023/nov/01/how-ai-chatbots-like-chatgpt-or-bard-work-visual-explainer): A good short visual explainer from The Guardian on how embeddings works and make LLMs function.
 * [Generative AI Primer](https://er.educause.edu/articles/2023/8/a-generative-ai-primer): A primer for the layperson on generative AI and LLMs, from Educause Review - lots of links to source materials here and well-written.
 * [Understanding Causal LLMs, Masked LLM’s, and Seq2Seq: A Guide to Language Model Training Approaches](https://medium.com/@tom_21755/understanding-causal-llms-masked-llm-s-and-seq2seq-a-guide-to-language-model-training-d4457bbd07fa): Medium post breaking down the different types of language modeling training approaches, causal language modeling vs masked language modeling (CLM vs MLM).